Out of Syllabus

-Out of Syllabus is a 2006 Indian Malayalam-language film directed by Viswanathan.
+Out of Syllabus is a 2006 Indian Malayalam-language film written and directed by Viswanathan.
 It was released on 17 February 2006.
+The film was a box office success.

 Story

 The film tells the story of Gopikrishnan, a village lad who goes to a city college, and becomes the butt of all jokes on the campus.
 Through constant effort and more than a little help from Namitha, he becomes the College Union Chairman.
 While at college he bumps into Gayathri, an old school mate of his.
 Their closeness drives a wedge between Gopi and Namitha, but they come back closer.
-The campus scenes have been picturized without a hint of exaggeration.